-During the year ended June 30, 2021, UWCW received a \$20,000,000 gift from Mackenzie Scott.
-With the gift, UWCW established a board designated Community Impact Fund, which will be used to expand UWCW's community investment program by funding grants, and other expenses, not covered by the annual operating budget.
+The board designated Community Impact Fund is used to expand UWCW's community investment program by funding grants, and other expenses, not covered by the annual operating budget.

 8. Undesignated Net Assets

 Undesignated net assets without donor restrictions consist of the following at June 30: